Help patients with the greatest need, but most limited access to care.

 How GTN works

-When health workers on the ground need help with patients, they enter their findings into the electronic health record, log in to GTN’s website, upload their consultation requests and indicate the degree of urgency.
+• When health workers on the ground ("Local Providers") need help diagnosing and treating patients, they enter their findings into the electronic health record, log in to GTN’s website, upload their consultation requests and indicate the degree of urgency.

-GTN is developing a software algorithm that will evaluate data points regarding the patient and health worker and match them with the most appropriate physician volunteer who can be available at the required time.
+• GTN matches the patient and Local Provider with the most appropriate Consulting Physician who can be available at the required time.

 GTN solutions for global healthcare challenges: